nawab312/Interview/Devops/Interview3.md

 📁 **Reference:** `nawab312/DSA` → `Linux`, `nawab312/Kubernetes` → `13_DOCKER_CONTAINER_FUNDAMENTALS.md`

 ```
-Containers = Linux processes with namespaces + cgroups applied.
+Containers are just regular Linux processes with two kernel mechanisms applied:
-No magic.
-No VM.
-Just Linux kernel features.

-NAMESPACES — provide isolation (what the process can SEE):
+  Linux Namespaces → isolation (what the process can see)
+  Linux Control Groups (cgroups) → resource control (what the process can use).
+No hypervisor, no guest OS like in a VM.
+The kernel enforces isolation boundaries.

+Namespaces create separate views of system resources so a process thinks it is running on its own machine.
+Each container gets its own set of namespaces.
+There are 7 namespaces used by containers.

   1. PID namespace:
      Process sees its own PID tree starting from PID 1
      Cannot see host processes or other container processes
      docker run → container process is PID 1 inside its namespace
      but host sees it as PID 47382
+     Host view
+      PID   PROCESS
+      1     systemd
+      2043  dockerd
+      47382 container_process
+     Container view
+      PID   PROCESS
+      1     nginx
+      7     worker_process

   2. Network namespace:
      Own network interfaces, IP addresses, routing tables, iptables rules